hosseinoliabak/cisco/switching/05_3_protecting_stp.md

 If you ever used fiber cables you might have noticed that there is a different connector to transmit and receive traffic.

-If one of the cables (transmit or receive) fails we’ll have a unidirectional link failure and this can cause spanning tree loops.
+If one of the cables (transmit or receive) fails we'll have a unidirectional link failure and this can cause spanning tree loops.
 There are two protocols that can take care of this problem: